-The molas originated with the tradition of the guna woman painting their bodies with geometrical designs, using available natural colors.
-After colonization and subsequent contact with the missionaries, the gunas began to transfer their traditional geometric designs on fabric, first by painting directly, then using the technique applied in reverse.
-It is not known with certainty when this technique was used for the first time.
-They assume that the oldest molas are between 150-170 years old.
-In addition to their geometric inspiration, the Kuna in the last 50 years began to create realistic and abstract designs of flowers, animals, birds and sea.
+The molas originated with the tradition of the Guna woman painting their bodies with geometric designs, using the natural colors available.
+After Spanish colonization and subsequent contact with missionaries, the Gunas began to transfer their traditional geometric designs onto canvas, first by painting them directly, then using the reverse applied technique.
+It is not known with certainty when this technique was first used.
+They assume that the oldest molas are between 150 and 170 years old.
+In addition to their geometric inspiration, the gunas in the last 50 years began to create realistic and abstract designs of flowers, animals, birds and the sea.

 Established in 1938 as an autonomous indigenous territory, the Guna Yala territory, with its simple beauty, unique and exceptional island culture, and ancient forests, offers an incredible destination away from the vast majority of tourists.
 Renting a sailboat is a different way to discover the archipelago.

 The best way to discover this archipelago is the sailing cruise that we offer with 100% Gunas crews! (see our other site)